-Last time we were in Italy on a road trip (in a rickshaw), one place I’d really wanted to visit was San Gimignano.
+The last time we were in Italy on a road trip (in a rickshaw), one place we really wanted to visit was San Gimignano.

-Well this time, we had lots of time to spare and were only about 30 minutes away so once we were done with what-was-meant-to-be-breakfast-but-was-now-lunch…followed by a walk through our Tuscan farm (I make that sound like I own it 🙂 ) we hopped into the car and sped off in search of this glorious medieval Tuscan town.
+Well, this time, we had lots of time to spare and were only about 30 minutes away so once we were done with what-was-meant-to-be-breakfast-but-was-now-lunch…followed by a walk through our Tuscan farm (I make that sound as I own it 🙂 ) we hopped into the car and sped off in search of this glorious medieval Tuscan town.

 Long before you arrive at San Gimignano, you can see it from the distance sitting proudly atop the hill, which is a sight in itself and worth stopping the car to marvel at – even if just for a quick picture.